shoexue/justinxue-portfolio/src/content/about/_content/about.md

 - On the side I organize this hackathon with other students [Hackthe6ix] (https://hackthe6ix.com/), Toronto's largest summer hackathon!
 - My favourite sport is volleyball!
 I play the setter position at school :D
 - I also do photography for the McGill Chinese Student Society!
-- I like to drink milkca
+- I like to drink milk